East Dubuque High School: Academics

 East Dubuque has had successful academic teams, accumulating many winning seasons and playoff appearances.
 The Warriors made it to the Regional Championship of the IHSA Scholastic Bowl tournament in 2008.
 East Dubuque also got academic attention when one of its students received a perfect score on the ACT.
 In 2019, East Dubuque ranked as the 3,725 best schools in the United States, and 129 in Illinois based on U.S. News & World Report.

 Athletics

 East Dubuque High School competes in the Northwest Upstate Illini Conference and is a member school in the Illinois High School Association.
 Their mascot is the Warriors, with school colors of royal blue and white.
-In 2001, Abbey Redmon, while running for the Galena (coop) track & field team, won a state championship in the 300-meter low hurdles.
+In 2001, Abby Redmon, while running for the Galena (coop) track & field team, won a state championship in the 300-meter low hurdles.
 The football team won the NUIC championship in 2009 and 2010 and participated in the IHSA state football tournament, making it to the quarterfinals each season, ironically losing both years to Lena-Winslow High School, a team from the same conference.